-The VSEN pin also detects when the CORE voltage falls below 0.9V level.
+The VSEN pin also detects when the CORE voltage falls more than 10% below the VID programmed level.
 This causes PGOOD to go low, but has no other effect on operation and is not latched.
 There is also hysteresis in this detection point.